Henry Cooper: Muhammad Ali

 In 1963 Muhammad Ali (then known as Cassius Clay and a contender for the world heavyweight title) created a great deal of ticket-selling publicity before his London bout with Cooper, who many British fans hoped would be able to humble the brash young American.
 In the boxing world, however, Ali was considered a future world champion and Cooper the underdog.
 The contest took place at Wembley Stadium, Wembley Park.
 According to the official weigh-in, Ali outweighed Cooper by 21 pounds, Cooper said he wore weighted clothing and was near the light heavyweight limit.
 Cooper had devised his own training regimen and felt that though lighter he was in the best condition of his career.

 Ali's size, mobility, fast reflexes, and unorthodox defensive tactic of pulling back from punches made him a frustratingly elusive opponent, and Cooper was later accused by Ali's camp of hitting on the break.

-With hardly any attempt at effective aggression by Ali, Cooper was leading on points, but during the fourth round had connected with a solitary left hook to the body; in the fourth's final seconds, Cooper felled Ali with an upward angled version of his trademark left hook to the jaw, "Enry's 'Ammer".
-Ali partly landed on the ropes, preventing his head hitting the canvas covered boards, but though up at the count of 3 he seemed hurt.In the corner Dundee was angry and slapped Ali's legs.
+A stiff connection by Ali split open the face of Cooper in the middle of round three, beginning a gush of blood into his left eye.
+Ali, sensing the fight would be stopped because of the cut, began abandoning attempts of offense and instead began teasing and taunting Cooper, lowering his guard and leaving his jaw exposed to the Brit.
+Despite Ali's taunts and his bloody left eye, Cooper connected with a solitary left hook to the body; in the fourth's final seconds, Cooper felled Ali with an upward angled version of his trademark left hook to the jaw, "Enry's 'Ammer".
+Ali partly landed on the ropes, preventing his head hitting the canvas covered boards, but though up at the count of 3 he seemed hurt.

+In the corner Dundee was angry and slapped Ali's legs.
 Ali misunderstood and tried to get off the stool.
 It has been claimed that Dundee may have used smelling salts to revive Ali.
 This has never been confirmed and the film is unclear if this happened.
 The use of smelling salts was prohibited in British boxing, and their use would have led to Ali losing by disqualification if the offence was proved.
 Dundee later said that he put his finger in a small tear in one of Ali's gloves to demonstrate to the referee and told the referee that his fighter needed replacements, but none were available.
 Cooper insisted that resulted in a delay of a minute or more in addition to the regulation time between rounds, and denied him a chance to finish off Ali while he was still dazed.
 A tape of the fight showed an interval extension of only an extra six seconds.